manocodes/google-cloud-experiments/docs/storage/gcp_storage_pca_cram_sheet.md

 *   **Action:** SetStorageClass, Delete.
 *   **Condition:** Age (days), CreatedBefore, NumberOfNewerVersions, IsLive (for versioned objects).
 *   *Example:* Move from Standard -> Nearline after 30 days -> Coldline after 90 days -> Delete after 365 days.
+*   **Inventory Reports**: Generate a daily CSV of all objects.
+Use this for analysis or creating lifecycle rules on massive buckets (cheaper than listing 1 million objects via API).

 ## 8. Object Versioning
 *   Keeps history of object overwrites/deletes.